 Did you know: Warrumbungle National Park was ravaged by fires in 2013 (almost 90% of the park was burnt) and a lot of work has gone into rebuilding walking tracks, campgrounds and other visitor sites.
 The WarrumbungleSnap and kid-friendly QuestaGame apps were designed to help visitors to get involved in conservation efforts, so if you love this park, help out where you can.

-Whether you’re an amateur astronomer equipped with homemade telescope and asteroid tracker or you’re looking for a romantic setting to pop the question, leave the light pollution behind for a weekend and head to the stars.
+Whether you’re an amateur astronomer equipped with homemade telescope and asteroid tracker or you’re looking for a romantic getaway, leave the light pollution behind for a weekend and head to the stars.